uofu-emb/rtos/labs/2.mocking/README.md

 # Simulation
 In the previous section we did some rebinding tricks to try and get visibility into the behavior of our system.
 This worked, but there were some drawbacks.
 Let's examine a different way to control and instrument the environment of our system.

 Our tests so far have focused on testing small units of functionality.
 We wrote test code using the Unity testing framework, which was designed to run on the microcontroller self-contained.
 Our tests worked on individual functions.
-Lets instead think of our program holistically as a system, which is interacting with some external environment.
+Let's instead think of our program holistically as a system which is interacting with some external environment.

 https://renode.readthedocs.io/en/latest/introduction/using.html